Nicky Lopez Player Props: Royals vs. Tigers

 Nicky Lopez At The Plate

-- Lopez is hitting .217 with three doubles, three triples and 15 walks.
+- Lopez is batting .219 with three doubles, three triples and 15 walks.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.